 If locations aren’t going to spend $30k~ on a Super Deluxe arcade game right now, then chances are they aren’t going to up the ante on VR.
 Hygiene/cleanliness of the headsets has always been one of those issues that has been at the forefront of the tech, and now the consumer is far more germophobic than at any time I’ve ever witnessed.
 Yes, this is an issue for standard arcade games, and to be fair to VR, most setups out there require attendants around to ensure that equipment is cleaned between uses (or they have wipes nearby to clean headsets down with).
 I just see the hurdles of perception being harder to overcome when you are talking about wearable tech.

-Which NAOMI Title Is Coming To The Switch?
+Which NAOMI Title Could Be Coming To The Switch?

-Your guess is as good as mine, but it’s happening per this info.
+Your guess is as good as mine, but it might be happening per this info.
 Of course, many are paying attention to the possibility of Dreamcast games headed to the Switch, but there were a lot of ports.
-NAOMI wasn’t the only arcade board to share architecture with the Dreamcast; you also had the NAOMI 2, Atomiswave and the System SP, among others.
+NAOMI wasn’t the only arcade board to share architecture with the Dreamcast; both also gave rise to the NAOMI 2, Atomiswave and the System SP, among others.

 Pokémon MEZASTAR Available In Japan This Fall